 Rebecca Wilgus, RN, MSN, DCRI

 In Phase I, CATNIP will create a core set of standardized clinical data elements and Unique Device Identifiers (UDI) required to assess weight loss devices.
-In subsequent phases, these variables will be implemented in one or more existing registries and health information technology (HIT) systems.
-Structured datasets will be extracted and validated for use on pre- and post-market assessments, quality improvement, and safety surveillance projects.
-The goal of the core minimum data set is to promote more informative, more efficient, less expensive avenues for both pre- and post-market assessment of gastrointestinal devices.
-The core minimum data set not only provides the basis for standards-based data collection instruments, but also encourages and supports interoperable data accrual from registries & EHR systems and analysis of datasets across trials evaluating different devices.
+In subsequent phases, these variables will be implemented in an existing registry and a structured dataset will be extracted and validated for use on pre- and post-market assessments, quality improvement, and safety surveillance projects.

 The CATNIP core data elements will inform the development of standardized, electronic obesity-device data collection forms and instruments and utilized in a device evaluation study to demonstrate the value of the platform for industry, academia, and FDA.

 Current participants in CATNIP include representatives of specialty societies, device manufacturers, electronic health information systems vendors, US FDA, and other federal partners.

 Phase I will select data elements and definitions from existing data including the MBSAQIP registry and industry case report forms used for pivotal device approvals, and use these to create a global case report form, including primary and secondary outcome definitions.
 Note: This phase involves only the exchange and sharing of case report forms; it does not involve the exchange of actual, patient-level data that is collected with the forms.

 Phase II will develop data extraction interoperability across electronic platforms include the MBSAQIP registry and selected hospital EHRs (e.g. VA, Epic) that provide patient level data for core data elements.